tisem-digital-marketing/2021-smwa/docs/index.md

     **Zoom link for both sessions**: https://tilburguniversity.zoom.us/s/91547015125

-    **Discussion session 1** - Thursday 29 April, 12.45.
+    **Discussion session 1** - Tuesday, May 4 at, 12.45.
 Hosted by Lachlan.

-    * Part 1: What kind of data can you use for you final project?
-Where to look for inspiration?
-(You're at a very early stage in you final project)
+    * Part 1: Final discussion re: milestone 01.
+Bring your questions - I won't have anything "prepared".
-    * Part 2: Demonstration of Lab 01.
-For those that really struggling with the general gist of lab 1, we'll show how to go through this step-by-step (e.g. showing how to clone the repo, going through some exercise and explaining what you do).
+    * Part 2: Working collaboratively with Git.
+Useful for the group assignment!
     * We'll take other questions about the course as well, get prepared to get involved!

-    **Discussion session 2** - Friday 30 April, 10.45.
+    **Discussion session 2** - Thursday, May 6 14.45.
 Hosted by Hendrik.

-    * Part 1: "I have a concrete idea for the final project, but want to talk to someone about this" - we're going to pitch some research ideas and talk about their relevance.
-(You know more or less what data you will use, and are in the process of formulating a research idea)
+    * Part 1: Omitted Variable Bias, Causality and Difference in Differences
-    * Part 2: Demonstration of Lab 01.
-For those that really struggling with the general gist of lab 1, we'll show how to go through this step-by-step (e.g. showing how to clone the repo, going through some exercise and explaining what you do).
+    * Part 2: Working collaboratively with Git.
+Useful for the group assignment!
     * We'll take other questions about the course as well, get prepared to get involved!

 :fontawesome-solid-exclamation-circle: [Course Syllabus](assets/syllabus.pdf)